 How to Change the Size of Your Room With Paint

 Paint is a powerful tool.
 It can change your mood, your style, and even the size of your space.
 Now, it can’t alter the measurements, of course.
 But used correctly, color can fool the eye into believing your room is larger, smaller, taller, or wider than it is.
+If you’ve ever wondered how to paint a room to make it look bigger or how to make a room feel bigger with paint, you’re in the right place.
 Here are nine ways to change the size of your room with nothing more than a few cans of paint.

 Expand the Space